mihirk98/awesome-esp/README.md

 - [DeviceHive](https://devicehive.com/) - A firmware made as a client for DeviceHive's IoT data platform, only for the 8266.
 - [RT-Thread](https://github.com/RT-Thread/rt-thread) - Chinese open source firmware available for the ESP32.
 - [Sming Framework](https://github.com/SmingHub/Sming) - Superb C/C++ IoT Framework with support for ESP8266 and ESP32.
-- [TulipCC](https://github.com/shorepine/tulipcc) - A firmware for music, graphics, code and writing.
+- [TulipCC](https://github.com/shorepine/tulipcc) - A MicroPython fork for music, graphics, code and writing.

 ## Tools
 - [ESP Flash Tool](http://espressif.com/en/support/download/other-tools) - The vanilla firmware flasher for both ESP's.